ronny-rentner/UltraDict/README.md

 It does so by using a *stream of updates* in a shared memory buffer.
 This is efficient because only changes have to be serialized.

-If the buffer is full, `UltraDict` will automatically do a full dump once to a new shared memory space, reset the streaming buffer and continue to stream future updates.
+If the buffer is full, `UltraDict` will automatically do a full dump once to a new shared memory space, reset the streaming buffer and continue to stream further updates.
 All users of the `UltraDict` will automatically receive all full dumps and streaming updates.

 ## Issues

 On Windows, if no process has any handles on the shared memory, the OS will gc all of the shared memory making it inaccessible for future processes.
+To work around this issue you can currently set `full_dump_size` which will cause the creator of the dict to set a static full dump memory of the requested size.
+This approach has the downsize that you need to plan ahead for your data size and if it does not fit into the full dump memory, it will break.

 ## Alternatives